The Newtonian Optical Tube Of Z12

 The Z12, like the Z10 and Z8, comes with a 30mm SuperView eyepiece (51x), a 9mm Plossl eyepiece (169x), a laser collimator, and a 9×50 right-angle correct image finderscope.

-The included laser collimator works quite well, provided the laser itself is aligned.
+I’ve found the included laser collimator to work quite well, provided the laser itself is aligned.
 Unfortunately, this rarely proves to be the case, but aligning the laser is rather simple and can be done with an Allen key and a makeshift V-block in just a few minutes.

-The included 9×50 RACI finder works great and allows you to see many faint fuzzies and dim stars directly, making locating targets a breeze under even light-polluted skies, though you may want a red dot finder or reflex sight to aid you in initially aiming it, as we’ll talk about below.
+The included 9×50 RACI finderscope, from what I’ve seen, works great, allowing me to directly see many faint fuzzies and dim stars, making locating targets a breeze under even light-polluted skies.
+Still, you may want a red dot finder or reflex sight to aid you in initially aiming it, as I’ll talk about below.

 Should I buy a used Zhumell Z12?